Being a Newham School Governor

 Your first source of help and advice will be the school.
 The head teacher may be able to arrange for you to visit the school before your first meeting and put you in touch with an experienced governor who will act as your mentor.

-Governing Bodies Support Services
+Governing Boards Support Services

 Am I eligible to become a school governor?